-At the head of the valley the trail becomes steeper, climbing from the valley to Mangatepopo Saddle between the mountains of Ngauruhoe and Tongariro.
+At the head of the valley, the trail becomes steeper, climbing from the valley to Mangatepopo Saddle between the mountains of Ngauruhoe and Tongariro.
 Stunning panoramic views look out over the volcanic terrain.
-On a clear day you can see as far as Mount Taranaki.
+On a clear day, you can see as far as Taranaki Maunga (mountain).

 The trail leads from South Crater upwards towards Red Crater, the highest point of the Tongariro Alpine Crossing.
 The smell of sulphur is a reminder that this crater is still active.

-The trail continues over Central Crater to the old volcanic vent of Blue Lake, before it rounds the flanks of North Crater and descends to Ketetahi shelter.
+The trail continues over Central Crater to the old volcanic vent of Blue Lake, before it rounds the flanks of North Crater and descends to Ketetahi Road end.
 The final section is a long descent through tussock slopes to cool green forest, a refreshing change to the volcanic landscape.

 Plan My Walk takes the guesswork out of your preparation by bringing together the right information needed for planning a safe and successful walk or tramp.